GluuFederation/docs-gg-prod/3.1.3/source/plugin/gui.md

 The next step is to access and verify your API using the Kong proxy endpoint.

+!!!
+Note
+    If you have access to the used oxTrust admin UI, you can manage your users and their authentication following [this documentation](https://gluu.org/docs/ce/admin-guide/oxtrust-ui/).

 ## Verify you API

 After the configuration, you are ready to verify whether your API is protected by plugins or not.
 You need to pass the token as per configured [authentication mode](#create-an-oauth-credential).